Series and Markers can have solid, gradient and pattern fills, allowing for unique visual styles and improved contrasts between series.

 values, or a CSS colour name such as 'black').Gradient Fill: A transition between multiple colours.

-Image Fill: An image.
+Image Fill: An user provided image.

 The default colours and fills come from the default or user provided Theme Palette.

-Setting a Fill Copy
+Setting a Fill Copy Link

-Series Copy
+Series Copy Link

 The fill